 by Pride Transport | Jul 05, 2018

-The technical term is Highway Hypnosis, the name was coined in 1963 by G.W Williams building on the theories of Ernest Hilgard.
-Hilgard was an expert on hypnosis who posited and proved that hypnosis was an altered state of awareness, not a person being asleep.
-So, for drivers, the mind functions and the body reacts in appropriate manners but they don’t remember the drive.
-Highway Hypnosis is actually a perfect example of the phenomenon called automaticity, the ability to perform actions without consciously thinking about them.
-Now, this may sound frightening to some but, for an experienced trucker this isn’t actually a bad thing.
-The problem comes when drivers, non-professional, mistake highway hypnosis for tired or sleep-deprived driving and the two are vastly different.
-Truckers can experience both automaticity and tired driving and it’s important to keep the two separate.
-One might think that driving on automatic is dangerous however, automaticity may actually be superior to conscious driving for professional, or skilled drivers.
-This is due to the “centipede effect” named after the fable “The Centipede's Dilemma” or “Humphrey’s Law”, after psychologist George Humphrey.
-Humphrey said; “No man skilled at a trade needs to put his constant attention to the routine of work.
-If he does, the job is apt to be spoiled.”
-Where does the centipede come into this?
-Well, in the fable, the centipede is walking along just fine, using all his many legs, just doing what he does every day.
+Well, in the story, the centipede is walking along just fine, using all his many legs, just doing what he does every day.
 Suddenly, another animal asks how he is able to walk with all those feet.
-As soon as the centipede thinks about it rather than just doing what comes naturally, his legs got all tangled up and he fell over.
+As soon as the centipede thinks about it rather than just doing what comes naturally, his legs get all tangled up and he falls over.
 For truckers, an experienced driver will find themselves in the midst of highway hypnosis but instead of being “checked out” they will automatically scan the environment for threats and alert the brain of danger.
-They are so comfortable and well equipped for the job that the body and the mind react as normal and keep the driver safe.
+They are so comfortable and well-equipped for the job that the body and the mind react as normal and keep the driver safe.
 This is automaticity in action, proving Humphrey’s theory.
+For driving professionals, white line fever isn't necessarily a bad thing.

 If you’re driving along and you suddenly experience not being able to recall the last few miles of driving, any near misses with other vehicles or roadway obstacles or you start drifting over highway lines or rumble strips, you may be tired and you definitely need to pay attention.
 Here are some ways to combat tired driving or white line fever.